Tanishq2505/Acadata/README.md

 # Acadata

-An app that shows all you student academia data.
+An app that shows all your student academia data.
 (Ongoing Development)
 # Screenshots
 <p align="left">